jimmidyson/fabric8/docs/insight.md

 ### Installation

 Installing Insight is very simple: just as with anything else in Fabric8, it's all done by assigning profiles.
+You can install logs & metrics separately so you can choose what pieces of Insight you actually install.
+When using Insight Logs, you only have one choice for storage (Elasticsearch).
+With Insight Metrics you have 3 choices:
+Elasticsearch, RHQ Metrics (Cassandra) & InfluxDB.

+#### Installing Insight Logs

-To create a data node for Elasticsearch, just assign the `insight-elasticsearch.datastore` profile to an existing container or create a new one.
+First thing to do is create a data node for Elasticsearch.
+Just assign the `insight-elasticsearch.datastore` profile to an existing container or create a new one.
 If you're doing this all on one container you can simply do:

     container-add-profile root insight-elasticsearch.datastore